VeriTeknik/pluggedin-observability/README.md

 6. **Instrument your services**:
    - See **[IMPLEMENTATION_GUIDE.md](./IMPLEMENTATION_GUIDE.md)** for step-by-step instructions
-   - Start with high-priority services (pluggedin-app, v3-server)
+   - Start with high-priority services (pluggedin-app, api.plugged.in)

 ## 📦 Services